 - The Orthodox Christian Fellowship (OCF) strives to foster a strong, lifelong commitment to Christ among students through a supportive community that witnesses the Gospel to the campus.
-Thursdays, 6 p.m., for Dinner and Discussion, at 212 Pasquerilla Spiritual Center on campus.
+Thursdays, 7 p.m., for Dinner and Discussion, at 122 Pasquerilla Spiritual Center on campus.

 - The Young Adult Fellowship meets regularly for fellowship, prayer, and discussion.
 Typically third Mondays, 6 p.m., locations vary; see calendar for schedule and locations.

 Witnessing the love of Christ to our parishioners and visitors alike, these ministries generously provide care and kindness:

 - Holy Trinity offers Rides to Church for students and others before every Sunday Divine Liturgy.
 Call/text 814-321-4473 with pickup time/location.

 Several groups help lead the congregation in worship, including: Altar Servers (for boys ages 8 and up), Altar Society (decorates the church on Feast Days), Cantors/Readers (chants parts of services), and the Choir (for all members, including catechumens, ages seventh grade and up).

 Holy Trinity members can also put their Faith into action by supporting parish operations.
 Examples of possible service include: